paolabiocchi/Yeast_Project/README.md

 │ ├── extract_data_proteins.ipynb                       # To extract the matrix of proteins mutated
 │ ├── extract_mutations_from_important_proteins.ipynb   # To extract the matrix of mutations from the important proteins │ ├── extract_proteins_results.ipynb                    # To extract the results of models run on the matrix of mutated proteins
+│ ├── extract_effects_plots.ipynb                       # To extract the plots of the effects of changes in specific proteins on the phenotype
 ├── models/                         # All models
 ├── results/                        # Contains results files
 │ ├── plots/                        # Contains all plots (CNV per protein, mutation per protein, mutation per yeast)